DavidMorano/rightcore/libtd/README.txt

 LIBTD

 This is a terminal display library.
 This library contains routines (not unlike in the UNIX 'curses' library) to display information in "windows" on a terminal display.

-Dave Morano, 96/09/05

 Routines:

-/* local data */
+/* local variables */

 struct termdisplay	win, *wp = &win ;
 struct td_win		*wp ;

 int td_init(wp,tfd,termtype,lines)